Inclusive Course and Curriculum Design

 • Representations and examples that reflect the diversity of the field

 Before any course goes live, a structured review cycle involves the people who will actually use it.
-This is not a perfunctory sign-off — it is where the design is tested against reality.
-Learners with disabilities, learners from underrepresented backgrounds, and learners with different professional contexts often surface barriers that subject matter experts and designers, working together, did not anticipate.
+Learners with disabilities, learners from underrepresented backgrounds, and learners with different professional contexts reliably surface barriers that subject matter experts and designers, working together, did not anticipate.
+This is not a limitation of the design team — it is an argument for treating learner review as a non-negotiable design resource, not a validation step.

 Beta review is structured: specific tasks, specific questions, specific dimensions of the learning experience to evaluate.
 Feedback is documented systematically and used to make targeted revisions.
-This is also where accessibility testing against WCAG criteria happens — automated tools first, then manual review with assistive technologies.
+Accessibility testing against WCAG criteria happens here — automated tools first, then manual review with assistive technologies.

 This stage produces